-If you are having trouble with your computer, and the frequently asked questions (see [Frequently asked questions on page 59](#)) do not help, you can 'recover' your computer - i.e. return it to an earlier state.
+If you are having trouble with your computer, and the frequently asked questions (see [Frequently asked questions on page 58](#)) do not help, you can recover your computer.

 This section describes the recovery tools available on your computer.
-Acer provides Acer Recovery Management, which allows you to create a recovery backup, a drivers and applications backup, and to start recovery options, either using Windows tools, or the recovery backup.
+Acer provides Acer Care Center, which allows you to reset your PC, refresh your PC, or create a factory default backup.

-Acer Recovery Management is only available with a pre-installed Windows operating system.
+Acer Care Center is only available with a pre-installed Windows operating system.

-We recommend that you create a Recovery Backup and Drivers and Applications Backup and as soon as possible.
+We recommend that you create a Factory Default Backup as soon as possible.
 In certain situations a full recovery will require a USB recovery backup.

-Creating a recovery backup
+Creating a factory default backup